Address: 6556 35th Ave NE Seattle, WA 98115

 Zen practice at UUC is offered several times throughout the week:

-Drop-in attendance is welcome for all practice periods.
+Drop-in attendance is welcome for all regular practice periods.
 Come when you can!
 You do not have to be a Zen practitioner, a Buddhist, an experienced meditator, or a Unitarian Universalist (UU) to attend.
 There is no charge to participate.

 Join our Zen Meditation & Study group in UUC Connect (login required) to find Zoom links, or contact Janine Larsen for connection info.